Structure and geometry of the tableaux algebra: The tableaux algebra

 \begin{proof} There are $\binom{m}{k}$ ways of choosing the $k$ repeated entries.
 When $j >0$ there are $\binom{m-k}{2i+j-2k}$ ways of choosing the remaining entries, and $\binom{2i+j-2k}{i-k}$ ways of choosing which entries go in the shorter column of height $i$.
 When $j=0$ there are $\binom{m-k}{2i-2k}$ ways of choosing the entries that only appear once, and $\frac{1}{2}\binom{2i-2k}{i-k}$ ways of choosing $i-k$ entries for the first column such that it is lexicographically smaller than the second column. \end{proof}

-We now count the elements in $\ZZ{n}{m}(i,j,k)$ satisfying certain ordering condition that are not the minimal element, for all possible sets $K$ having exactly $k$ elements.
+Given any possible set $K$ of cardinality $k$, we now count the elements in $\ZZ{n}{m}(i,j,k)$ satisfying certain ordering condition that are not the minimal element.
 To do this, we count the proportion of minimal elements and subtract it from $1$, yielding the proportion we desire.